weierophinney/mwop.net/data/blog/2015/2015-01-26-psr-7-by-example.md

 - *2015-02-01*: Corrected description of lambda middleware, and noted the last middleware pattern is that popularized by Rack and WSGI.
 - *2015-05-04*: Updated to ensure it follows the interfaces as outlined at the end of the second Review period of PSR-7 (psr/http-message 0.11.0); added section on file uploads.
 - *2015-05-18*: PSR-7 is now accepted!
+- *2017-02-21*: Corrected examples to use status 406 for "Not Acceptable" (instead of 405, which is actually "Method Not Allowed").